Jay-study-nildana/FrontEndForStudents/README.md

 # Hire Me

 I work as a full time freelance coding tutor.
 Hire me at [UpWork](https://www.upwork.com/fl/vijayasimhabr) or [Fiverr](https://www.fiverr.com/jay_codeguy).

+# Free Workshops in Bangalore

+I have co-founded a company that provides free workshops in Board Games, Art and Coding. check it out here, [amiay.in](amiay.in)

 # Hobbies